pkimber/old-docs-migrated-to-gitlab/source/app-mail.rst

 Usage
 =====

-.. information:: In the examples below, ``self.object`` is an object which the
+.. note:: In the examples below, ``self.object`` is an object which the email
-                 email address will be linked to.
+          address will be linked to.

 To queue an email without using a template::